Nutrition

 Nutritional Suggestions for College Athletes

 Proper nutrition is a cornerstone of athletic performance, recovery, and overall well-being.
 For college athletes managing demanding schedules, maintaining a balanced diet can be challenging but essential for achieving peak performance.
-Here are practical nutritional strategies, including plant-based options, and resources to support college athletes:
+Here are practical nutritional strategies, including plant-based options, and resources to support college athletes.

 1. Focus on Macronutrient Balance